Last update: December 2023

 When travelling abroad, the Customer is obliged to carry in the vehicle any additional documents and safety accessories required for this purpose, such as high visibility vests, and to observe certain special regulations, e.g. concerning seasonal tyres (winter tyre obligation as from a particular date).

-Before the vehicle is handed over to the Customer, Carvolution shall check the vehicle licence (registration, obtaining licence plates and vehicle registration document) with the relevant road traffic licensing department in the canton of residence of the main user or where the vehicle is deemed to be stationed according to the road traffic regulations.
+Before the vehicle is handed over to the Customer, Carvolution shall obtain the vehicle licence (registration, obtaining number plates and vehicle registration document) with the relevant road traffic licensing department in the canton of residence of the main user or where the vehicle is deemed to be stationed according to the road traffic regulations.

 Carvolution will equip the vehicle with the expressway vignette (expressway fee for Switzerland) for the current year before the vehicle is handed over to the Customer.